The fact that it is one of the better shows on the West End right now possibly says more about the other shows.

 In a tenuous link, the BBC will, of course, be reporting the run-up and the outcome of the American elections next month.
 It may seem that we are somewhat powerless to do anything about it but The Guardian is giving everybody a chance to say something.
 The idea is that Guardian readers are matched to an American voter thus allowing them the chance to communicate on a personal basis and tell a real-life voter what the rest of the world thinks.
 I think it’s quite an interesting idea.
 What the voters of Clark County, Ohio may think when they get letters from us Brits is another things altogether.
 More at The Guardian.

 Looking at my Flickr photo collection, I see that the first picture is of the water cooler in the office.
 This takes me back to the warm, balmy days of summer when it was so hot we thought we would melt in the office.
 Today, I am sitting here thinking I may have to buy a t-shirt in my lunch break to wear under my shirt as I am cold and it’s pouring with rain.
-Last week (and on Tuesday) I wrote about autumn.
+Last week I wrote about autumn.
 I am beginning to think we skipped straight to winter.

 Speaking of photos (and linked to the BBC – so it makes sense to write it here) – memories of children’s television and this date seem to be linked.
 This day in 2002 I was talking about the show Rainbow and today Tom has posted a picture of Pugh, Pugh, Barney McGrew, Cuthbert, Dibble, Grub.
 Somewttimes, it would be nice to be eight years old again!